gaperton/velocity/README.md

 # Velocity App for Fitbit Ionic

-The Velocity application turns Fitbit Ionic to the smart digital compass and speedometer using the data taken from the onboard GPS receiver.
-Can be used as a backup navigation solution when hiking and walking, and is an invaluable tool for the small sailboat helping you to understand how well the sails are trimmed or keep the desired course.
+The Velocity application turns Fitbit Ionic into a smart digital compass and a speedometer using the data taken from the onboard GPS receiver.
+It can be used as a backup navigation solution while hiking or walking, and it is an invaluable tool for a small sailboat that helps you understand how well the sails are trimmed and keep to the desired course.

 ## Features

 - Shows the current and average speed (tap to switch between units).
-- Indicate acceleration/slowdown with a color bar.
+- Indicates acceleration/slowdown with a color bar.
 - Shows the rotating analog compass directed to the average heading (tap to switch between current/average heading).
 - Lock mode to lock the average heading and increase compass resolution (down button to enable/disable)
 - Calculates time to sunset/sunrise (time screen, click up button to switch between screens).